jjhesk/KickAssSlidingMenu/README.md

 - [x] simple tree list for expandable list item view - allows many customizations
 - [x] menu banners on the list recycler view - allows many customizations

+###v1.6.4
+- [x] add screen control that it will able to block the screen and its touch interactions

 ###v1.6.3
 - [x] fixed lilpop 5.0 issue
 - [x] full screen and transparent nagivation and status bar configurations